CS 112

 • When you have completed your edits, click the Save & Close button.

-2. When a binary tree of characters (which is not a binary search tree) is listed in preorder, the result is BAFCIDGEHJ.
-Inorder traversal gives FCAIBGHEJD.
-Construct the tree by editing the diagram that have provided in section 5-2 of ps7_partI.
+2. When a binary tree of characters (which is not a binary search tree) is listed in postorder, the result is IBGOZKHNSL.
+Preorder gives LOGIBSHKZN.
+Construct the tree by editing the diagram that have provided in section 6-2 of ps7_partI.
+(There is more than one possible answer in this case.)

 Submitting your work for Part I